 This course is an off-campus practicum in early childhood.
 Students will further develop and apply their knowledge and skills in an early childhood classroom.
 Students are responsible for planning and implementing weekly child-centered curriculum.
-Training and supervision are provided by an on-site mentor and the college supervisor.
+Training and supervision are provided during the internship by an on-site mentor and the college supervisor.
 One hundred twenty clock hours of supervised fieldwork at an assigned early childhood program.
-Students are required to attend one-hour weekly seminars to reflect on their development and field experiences, lead by the college supervisor.
-Prerequisite: Student Teaching Experience I w/Seminar (ECHD 201) with a minimum grade of C+ or permission of instructor.
+Students are required to attend weekly seminars/workshops led by the student teaching college supervisor.
+Prerequisite: Curriculum Development (ECHD 125) and Student Teaching Experience I (ECHD 201) with a minimum grade of C+ or permission of instructor.
+2.0 overall GPA.
 ECHD majors only.

-ECHD 250 CHILDREN WITH SPECIAL NEEDS Fall, 3 credit hours
+CHILDREN WITH SPECIAL NEEDS Spring, 3 credit hours

-This course will explore various special needs of
+This course will explore various special needs of young children.

-young children.
 Students will gain knowledge of inclusive practices, teaching modifications, prevention and intervention strategies and support services for children, families and the community.
-Assessment, identification and general knowledge of the special needs of all children will be examined as well as social policies and initiatives to support teachers and children.
+Assessment, identification and general knowledge of the special needs of all children will be examined as well as social policies and initiatives to support teachers, families and children.
 Three hours lecture per week.
-Prerequisite: Introduction to Early Childhood (ECHD 101) and Child Development (PSYC 220) or permission of the instructor.
+Prerequisite: Introduction to Early Childhood (ECHD 101) or permission of the instructor.

-ISSUES & POLICIES IN EARLY CARE & EDUCATION
+ECHD 285 ISSUES & POLICIES IN EARLY CARE & EDUCATION